Drug & Alcohol Rehab Banbury

 If detox is done alone, it usually fails.
 To have a higher chance of long term abstinence, a full program of rehab must follow detox.

 The more times a person fails with detox alone, the higher the chance he or she will stay addicted.
 The most unpleasant withdrawal symptoms from drugs and/or alcohol are:

 Without medical treatment or rehab, withdrawal symptoms can last longer than a month.
 Some people who go through detox unsupervised get Post Acute Withdrawal Symptom (PAWS).
 For alcohol addiction, the most dreaded condition is Delirium Tremens (referred to as the DTs).

 In supervised detox, a patient assessed using standard laboratory tests to make sure that there are no contraindicating ailments.
-After assessment, a list of medicines to be taken is made, and the proper dosage computed.
+After the assessment, a list of medicines to be taken is made, and the proper dosage computed.
 Most commonly, the medicines used will be administered in a supervised manner.